 Historically, both the federal estate tax exemption (the amount on which estate taxes are not owed) and the estate tax rate have fluctuated greatly.
-As of 2020, the estate and gift tax exemption is \$11.58 million per individual, up from \$11.40 million in 2019, \$11.18 million in 2018, and \$5.49 million in 2017.
-This means that a married household would be able to shield up to \$23.16 million from federal taxes in 2020.
-The highest federal estate tax rate in 2019 and 2020 is 40%.
+As of 2023, the estate and gift tax exemption is \$12.92 million per individual, up from \$12.06 million in 2022, \$11.7 million in 2021, and \$11.58 million in 2020.
+This means that a married household would be able to shield up to \$25.84 million from federal taxes in 2023.
+The highest federal estate tax rate in 2023 is 40%.
 These rates will continue to be indexed for inflation (meaning the exemption amount should increase slightly each year) through 2025.
 Without congressional action this exemption will revert back to 2017 levels (adjusted for inflation) for 2026 and beyond.
-If this occurs, the exemption would be cut by more than half.
+The 2017 exemption amount was \$5.49 million.

-Annual gift exclusion: In 2020, an individual can give up to \$15,000 per calendar year to any number of people with no effect to the federal estate tax exemption.
-For married couples, this means they could give up to \$30,000 to as many individuals as they choose.
-For every dollar over \$15,000 (or \$30,000 if married) that is given to an individual in a calendar year, a dollar-for-dollar reduction in the estate tax exemption is made when the estate is ultimately transferred in the future.
-For example, let's say you make a one-time \$20,000 gift to your neighbor on December 30, 2020.
-The difference between \$20,000 and \$15,000 (\$5,000) is subtracted from your personal estate tax exemption (currently \$11.58 million).
-If, when you passed, the value of your estate is less than \$11,575,000 (\$11.58 million minus \$5,000), no estate tax would be owed.
-If the value of your estate is greater than \$11,575,000, then estate taxes would be owed.
+Annual gift exclusion: In 2023, an individual can give up to \$17,000 per calendar year to any number of people with no effect to the federal estate tax exemption.
+For married couples, this means they could give up to \$34,000 to as many individuals as they choose.
+For every dollar over \$17,000 (or \$34,000 if married) that is given to an individual in a calendar year, a dollar-for-dollar reduction in the estate tax exemption is made when the estate is ultimately transferred in the future.
+For example, let's say you make a one-time \$22,000 gift to your neighbor on December 30, 2023.
+The difference between \$22,000 and \$17,000 (\$5,000) is subtracted from your personal estate tax exemption (currently \$12.92 million).
+If, when you passed, the value of your estate is less than \$12,915,000 (\$12.92 million minus \$5,000), no estate tax would be owed.
+If the value of your estate is greater than \$12,915,000, then estate taxes would be owed.

 Portability: The amount of the lifetime exemption not used on a deceased spouse may be transferred to the surviving spouse.
 Portability is not automatic and must be elected.
 An unlimited marital deduction allows a surviving spouse to receive all of the deceased spouse's (let's call him/her Spouse One) assets, free of federal estate tax, which is automatic.
 The estate tax exemption would not come into play until the surviving spouse (let's call him/her Spouse Two) dies.
-In order for the estate of Spouse Two to qualify for the \$23.16 million exemption, when Spouse One dies, "portability" must be elected on the estate tax return.
+In order for the estate of Spouse Two to qualify for the \$25.84 million exemption, when Spouse One dies, "portability" must be elected on the estate tax return.
 This estate tax return must be filed to claim portability, even though no estate taxes will be paid at this time.
-If the portability option is not selected, upon the death of Spouse Two, the exemption amount would be \$11.58 million.
+If the portability option is not selected, upon the death of Spouse Two, the exemption amount would be \$12.92 million.
 This is likely only consequential if the estate is valued at more than the individual exemption amount at time of death of Spouse Two.